Jon Richardson: 2010s

 Richardson co-hosted a Sunday-morning radio show on BBC Radio 6 Music with fellow comedian and friend Russell Howard, and after Howard left, he continued to present the show himself until 7 March 2010.
 In early 2009, Richardson's show This Guy at Night was nominated for the Edinburgh Comedy Awards main prize.
 That year, he appeared on the BBC music quiz show Never Mind the Buzzcocks.
 He also appeared on Have I Got News for You in December 2009 and October 2010, and was a guest on David Mitchell's The Bubble.

 Richardson appeared on the BBC Radio 5 Live show Fighting Talk in February 2010.
 He was curator of The Museum of Curiosity for its third series.
 On 21 March 2010, he presented a BBC Three programme about compulsions and strange habits, entitled Different Like Me.
 Richardson has performed at comedy festivals in Leeds, Guildford, and Bristol, and has headlined university gigs for Off the Kerb and Avalon.
 He has also compèred in the French Alps, headlined in Barcelona, and performed a one-man show in Greece.
-In 2010 he also performed at the Melbourne Comedy Festival.
+In 2010, he also performed at the Melbourne International Comedy Festival.

 Starting with the 11th series of Channel 4's panel show 8 Out of 10 Cats, Richardson took over from Jason Manford as a team captain.
 Filming for the series began in June 2011.
 It's Not Me, It's You!, Richardson's first book, was published during the same month.
 Later in 2011, he became a regular comic on the Channel 4 show Stand Up for the Week, which was hosted by Kevin Bridges during its second series.
 Upon Bridges's departure, Richardson took over as host, a role he left after series 4 in 2012.
 Since January 2012, he has also been a regular on Channel 4's 8 Out of 10 Cats Does Countdown.